Meet the Student Behind 'the T-Shirt White People Can't Wear'

 There are plenty of six-letter words that start with N: “normal,” “nipple,” “nephew,” “nannie,” and “nobody,” to name a few.
 But we all think of the same word when we see an image like the one on the T-shirt above.
-With the seemingly limitless number of shootings targeting young black men in America, the sentiment of anxiety and loss is not limited to hellish, militarized locales like Ferguson, Missouri.
-Death among black youth is leaving a track record that no one—except maybe some reactionary whites in suburban St. Louis—can possibly be proud of.
-It’s also instilled an impressionable fear in those whom police violence impacts the most: young people of color.
+With the seemingly limitless number of shootings targeting young black men in America, the sentiment of anxiety and loss is not limited to hellish, militarised locales like Ferguson, Missouri.
+Death among black youth is leaving a track record that no one – except maybe some reactionary whites in suburban St. Louis – can possibly be proud of.
+It’s also instilled an impressionable fear in those whom police violence impacts the most: young people of colour.

 Today, even if black youth are able to escape state-sanctioned death, you can’t blame them if they feel destined for prison, as one out of every three young black males will go to jail at some point in his lifetime.
-Nwoko, a student who grew up in the country’s most segregated city—Milwaukee, Wisconsin—created this piece as a response to the relative silence that surrounds modern racism.
+Nwoko, a student who grew up in the America’s most segregated city – Milwaukee, Wisconsin – created this piece as a response to the relative silence that surrounds modern racism.
 What started out as a canvas that sold for $700 is now known as “the shirt white people can’t wear.”
 I called her to chat about the shirt and its jarring imagery.

 Videos by VICE